cloudquery/cloudquery/website/pages/blog/introducing-the-tailscale-source-plugin.md

 ## Detect not yet authorized devices

-If you have added some devices but didn't authorize them you will not be able to connecto them to your [tailnet](https://tailscale.com/kb/1136/tailnet/).
+If you have added some devices but didn't authorize them you will not be able to connect them to your [tailnet](https://tailscale.com/kb/1136/tailnet/).
 It's a good idea to keep your inventory clean, as Tailscale limits the amount of devices.
 Here's a query to check for unauthorized devices:

 ```sql
 select dev.id, dev.user